FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Torres, Torre, de Torres, de las Torres, de la Torre, de Torre, Turre, de Turre and many more.

 This web page shows only a small excerpt of our Alatorre research.
-Another 378 words (27 lines of text) covering the year 1630 is included under the topic Early Alatorre History in all our PDF Extended History products.
+Another 378 words (27 lines of text) covering the year 1630 is included under the topic Early Alatorre History in all our PDF Extended History products and printed products wherever possible.

-Another 97 words (7 lines of text) are included under the topic Early Alatorre Notables in all our PDF Extended History products.
+Another 49 words (4 lines of text) are included under the topic Early Alatorre Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Juan Torres de Vera y Aragón, who settled first in Buenos Aires and later in Asuncion.
 Other members of the family who were early emigrants to Spain's colonies in the New World included Juan, who emigrated to Chile in 1560.